 The Summary Data Sheet must be completed and submitted as an attachment under the Additional Application Components section in JustGrants.
 It will not be scored.
-Applicants proposing to address statutory priority areas (2) and/or (3) must attach a separate document, as part of the Summary Data Sheet, discussing how they plan to address the identified priorities area(s).
-This document should be no longer than one page single spaced.
-Refer to Appendix C for the list of questions
+Refer to Appendix B for the list of questions

 Proposal Narrative

 (80 points, 20 pages maximum, double-spaced)